 The state’s Cannabis Control Commission voted to allow certain distributors to deliver both medical and recreational marijuana, but delivery services will be heavily regulated to ensure safety and legality, according to a CCC press release.

-However, deliveries will not begin immediately, as it will take the CCC two months to create applications for dispensaries to obtain delivery permits and host communities still need to approve marijuana delivery individually, according to CBS Boston.
+However, deliveries will not begin immediately, as it will take the CCC two months to create applications for dispensaries to obtain delivery permits and host communities still need to approve marijuana delivery individually.

-Participation in this program will be limited to cities that already allow retail sales of cannabis or have notified the Commission of their willingness to allow its delivery, according to the CCC press release.
+Participation in this program will be limited to cities that already allow retail sales of cannabis or have notified the Commission of their willingness to allow its delivery, the press release stated.
 Any order must be made by an adult, at least 21 years of age, who verifies their identity in-store or online before the purchase.

-However, deliveries will not be sent to college dormitories or any other residence that benefits from federal funds, nor will dispensaries be allowed to deliver to hotels or bed and breakfasts, according to the CCC press release.
+Deliveries will not be sent to college dormitories or any other residence that benefits from federal funds, nor will dispensaries be allowed to deliver to hotels or bed and breakfasts.

 Maryalice Gill, press secretary of CCC, wrote in an email the delivery program will allow the CCC to better serve communities that were previously disadvantaged by the previous ban on marijuana.